ISO 20022 GUIDE

 When natively embraced within your ecosystem, there are many benefits to ISO 20022:

-• Removes friction when communicating the data from the payment to different systems, because even though each system has its own distinct business purpose, all systems communicate speaking the same language.
+• Removes friction when communicating the data from the payment to different systems because even though each system has a distinct business purpose, all systems communicate speaking the same language.

-• Similarly, it exponentially reduces the effort to process a payment across rails without the fear of losing data and further eases the effort of where to put information from field X to Y.
+• It exponentially reduces the effort to process a payment across rails without the fear of losing data and further eases the effort of where to put information from field X to Y.

-• Faster time to market as common changes such as rolling out mandates, improvements and introducing new products to the market are completed, hence saving money.
+• Saves money by speeding up time to market as rolling out mandates and improvements and introducing new products to the market are completed.

 • The rich data also allows for improved fraud prevention and greater compliance with anti-money laundering (AML) regulations.

-• ISO 20022 empowers banks to roll out new products and improve the services they offer to global customers (e.g., variety of digital overlay services and taking on new payment types one was initially hesitant to progress).
+• ISO 20022 empowers banks to roll out new products and improved services to global customers (e.g., digital overlay services and taking on new payment types one was initially hesitant to progress).

-Ultimately, banks have to migrate their RTGS and Swift processing systems to ISO 20022 as the payment networks they leverage for their business evolve to this new standard.
+Ultimately, banks must migrate their RTGS and Swift processing systems to ISO 20022 as the payment networks they leverage for their business evolve to this new standard.

 Is it enough to convert from legacy to ISO?

-A basic (short term) conversion tool, or middleware, can provide connectivity between legacy format and ISO by moving data between the two systems, but it cannot ensure compliance, same interface-friendly usage as the ISO 20022 format, and most importantly it is not a long-term solution for rolling out new products and payments types.
+A short-term conversion tool, or middleware, can provide connectivity between legacy format and ISO by moving data between the two systems, but it does not ensure compliance or the same interface-friendly usage as the ISO 20022 format.
+It is not a long-term solution for rolling out new products and payment types.

-To elaborate, conversion limits the granularity of data, and how it is passed between systems.
-Passing data from an ISO 20022 format to a legacy format many times, and growing, requires truncation.
+Conversion limits the granularity of data and how it moves between systems.
+Passing data from an ISO 20022 format to a legacy format requires truncation.
 On the outbound side, in most cases, freeform data must be mapped to the ISO freeform fields instead of the ideal granular ISO-equivalent fields.
-Moreover, since legacy formats cannot handle rich data — hence the inbound truncation path — a significant amount of data will be lost when passed through outbound legacy engines.
+Legacy formats cannot handle rich data, so a significant amount of data will be lost when passed through outbound legacy engines.

 Which payment types are moving to ISO 20022?